ThinkbotsAreFree/Birdy/README.md

 ### %1 / replace in value

-The *replace in value* performs substring substitution in a variable.
+The *replace in value* command performs substring substitution in a variable.

 ### €1 execute value

-The *execute value* evaluates a value as if it was a fragment of code.
+The *execute value* command evaluates a value as if it was a fragment of code.

 ### ?1 if value matches